 If you have an older macOS version and cannot upgrade to the latest version, you can download the driver from here.

-How to check the drivers on your Mac
+How to check for Apple drivers

 You can check for additional drivers by executing (in a terminal):